mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 Beta skeleton: a Gabriel graph in which the diameter of the circle is controlled by a parameter beta.

-In R the gg function for producing Gabriel Graphs has the procedure for beta skeletons built directly in.
+In R the `gg` function for producing Gabriel Graphs has the procedure for beta skeletons built directly in.
 The argument r in the gg function controls the beta parameter.
-When r=1 a traditional Gabriel graph is returned.
+When r = 1 a traditional Gabriel graph is returned.
 When the parameter r > 1 there is a stricter definition of connection resulting in fewer ties and when r < 1 link criteria are loosened.
-See ?gg for more details.
+See `?gg` for more details.

 ```r
 beta_s <- gg(x = nodes[, c(3, 2)], r = 1.5)
 ggraph(beta_s,
        layout = "manual",
        x = nodes[, 3],